 Following the events of September 11, 2001, the U. S. Nuclear Regulatory Commission (NRC) issued additional security requirements on its licensees and created the Office of Nuclear Security and Incident Response (NSIR) to increase oversight of security at its licensees.
 The NRC also initiated several analyses, evaluations, and studies to determine the vulnerabilities of its licensees to various scenarios and to develop strategies to reduce the vulnerabilities and mitigate the consequences of such scenarios.
 In addition, the agency revised its list of capabilities for the design basis threat against which power reactor licensees must be able to protect their plants.
+In SECY-04-0002, “Revisions to the Power Reactor Physical Protection Baseline Inspection Program,” (Agencywide Documents Access and Management System (ADAMS) accession number ML033390092, non-public) the NRC expanded the inspectable areas beyond the original four to provide high assurance that the physical protection system can protect against the design basis threat of radiological sabotage.
+The current inspection procedures reflect the expanded list of inspectable areas.
 The agency also removed from public access any security-related information that could potentially be of benefit to adversaries wishing to do harm to NRC licensees.

 When the agency created NSIR, the NRC included in NSIR’s responsibilities the oversight of material control and accounting (MC&A).
 An additional key attribute, MC&A, and associated critical elements were added to the security cornerstone in 2007.
-In 2013, the Office of Nuclear Material Safety and Safeguards (NMSS), via memorandum (ML13309A697), assumed the responsibility for oversight of MC&A however, the key attributes and the critical elements continue to remain in the security cornerstone.
+In 2013, the Office of Nuclear Material Safety and Safeguards (NMSS), via memorandum (ML13309A697, non-public), assumed the responsibility for oversight of MC&A however, the key attributes and the critical elements continue to remain in the security cornerstone.

 0308.6-04 Performance Indicators

-When the ROP was developed, the staff attempted to relate Performance Indicators (PI) thresholds to probabilistic risk data. , the PI thresholds were tied to regulatory requirements or were based on the professional judgment of the NRC staff.
+When the ROP was developed, the staff attempted to relate Performance Indicators (PI) thresholds to probabilistic risk data.
+For those that could not be tied to probabilistic risk data, the PI thresholds were tied to regulatory requirements or were based on the professional judgment of the NRC staff.
 In the security cornerstone, the PI provides a useful measure of the status of systems, but its thresholds were chosen based on the professional judgment of the NRC staff.

-The PI in the security cornerstone do not have thresholds identified for the Yellow or Red Bands because there is no risk basis for a determination that a certain degraded level of performance reflected by th indicator can be correlated into mandatory plant shutdown.
-It is expected that declining performance in the area monitored by the indicator would be interrupted by increased licensee corrective actions and by increased NRC attention (if different from the parent IMC)
+The PI in the security cornerstone does not have thresholds identified for the Yellow or Red Bands because there is no risk basis for a determination that a certain degraded level of performance reflected by this indicator can be correlated into mandatory plant shutdown.
+It is expected that declining performance in the area monitored by the indicator would be interrupted by increased licensee corrective actions and by increased NRC attention (if different from the parent IMC).

 0308.6-05 Significance Determination Process

 The purpose of the Baseline Security Significance Determination Process (BSSDP) is to provide an objective means of evaluating findings related to common defense and security for activities licensed by the NRC as defined in IMC 2201, “Security Inspection Program for Operating Commercial Nuclear Power Reactors.”
 The process also is used to provide reasonable assurance that licensees’ safeguards systems can provide adequate protection against the DBT based on defense-in-depth layers of protection as part of licensees’ commitments to NRC requirements.
 The BSSDP incorporates areas of MC&A, protection of Safeguards Information, and physical protection.
-The BSSDP is utilized once a performance deficiency has been evaluated as more than minor using IMC 0612, Appendix B, “Issue Screening,” and determined to be in the security area in accordance with IMC 0609, Attachment 4, “Initial Characterization of Findings.”
+The BSSDP is utilized once a performance deficiency has been evaluated as more than minor using IMC 0612, Appendix B, “Issue Screening Directions,” and determined to be in the security area in accordance with IMC 0609, Attachment 4, “Initial Characterization of Findings.”

 0308.6-06 Public Access to Information